Tobiiiee/OCR-Application/README.md

 1. Launch the application
 2. Load Image: Click "Load Image" or press Ctrl+O to select an image file
-3. (Optional) Crop Region: Click "Crop Region" to select a specific area for OCR
+3. (Recommended) Select Region: Click "Select Region" to select a specific area for OCR
 4. Extract Text: Click "Extract Text" to perform OCR
 5. View Results: Extracted text appears in the right panel
 6. Copy or Save: